Lemoncode/vuejs-by-sample/04 Login/README.md

 ```

-- Create reusable `input with validation`:
+- Before update `FormComponent`, we are going to create reusable `input with validation`:

 ### ./src/common/components/form/validation.tsx

 ```javascript
 import Vue, { VNode } from 'vue';